Skip to main content

 Future Explorations

-The boundary between data and code continues to blur:
+The boundary between data and code keeps blurring:

 • Persistent Data Structures: Immutable structures with structural sharing